AsteriskAmpersand/Ice-Stable/README.md

   - Advancing Version:
     - Can now be performed from Left/Right Sidesteps or backwards roll using "Weapon Special Attack" with a forwards directional input (R2 + Forward on PS, RT + Forward on XB).
     - Can now be performed from neutral stance using "Weapon Special Attack" with a forwards directional input (R2 + Forward on PS, RT + Forward on XB).
+    - Can now be performed from the landing stance after a Clutch Claw Weapon Attack (Forward + R2 on PS, or Forward + RT on XB).
 - "Sword: Morph Slash":
   - Normal Version:
     - Can now be performed from all step dodges using "Weapon Special Attack" (R2 on PS, RT on XB).